afloresep/HMDB-clustering/README.md

-# vveld_tmap
+# tmap
-Trying to implement vveld code for tmap generation using map4 fingerprints.

-Original data is too large to include on GitHub.
-Will be uploading useful scripts to adapt my data to her code...
+TMAP generated using map4 molecular fingerprints.
+More suitable for HMDB Results can be visualized with tmap_HMDB.html & tmap_HMDB.js